cmorierroy/KnowYourMLA/README.md

 Current features are simple:
 <li>A pie chart of current legislative assembly constitution by party</li>
-<li>A pie chart of current legislative assembly constitution by party</li>
 <li>A page where users can scroll and select an MLA</li>
 <li>An MLA details page once the MLA is selected</li>